 Damascus was a horse who needed to be raced into shape.
 In 1968, with only one easy allowance victory in five months after recovering from a grueling three-race trip to California, he was a short horse when he tackled Dr. Fager in the mile and a quarter Suburban Handicap.
 Carrying topweight of 133 pounds, with no speed to run with the good doctor, he was forced to eyeball his archrival early, making four separate moves at him.
 Four times Dr. Fager turned back his challenge and went on to equal Aqueduct's track record of 1:59 3/5, with Damascus tiring to finish third.
 Damascus came back in the mile and a quarter Amory Haskell Handicap carrying topweight of 131 pounds, and after stumbling badly at the start, he ran well to again finish third, beaten 1 1/2 lengths by the top-class Bold Hour, in receipt of 16 pounds.
 Those two races actually got Damascus 100 percent fit when he took on Dr. Fager again in the mile and a quarter Brooklyn Handicap.
-This time he was a coiled bundle of energy in the paddock, his coat listening, muscles rippling, and gaskins popping out of his skin.
+This time he was a coiled bundle of energy in the paddock, his coat glistening, muscles rippling, and gaskins appearing ready to bulge out of his skin.

 Carrying 130 pounds and getting five pounds from Dr. Fager, he took advantage of the rapid pace set by stablemate Hedevar and finally was able to use his devastating turn of foot to roar by Dr. Fager and win going away by 2 1/2 lengths in a new track record 1:59 1/5, breaking Dr. Fager's short-lived record.
 That mark amazingly still stands after 50 years.